dhellmann/pymotw-3/source/urllib.request/index.rst

 .. note::

-    The test server for these examples is in ``BaseHTTPServer_POST.py``, from the examples for the
+    The test server for these examples is in ``http_server_POST.py``, from the examples for the :mod:`http.server` module.
-    :mod:`BaseHTTPServer` module.
 Start the server in one terminal window, then run these examples in another.

 To send form-encoded data to the remote server using POST instead GET, pass the encoded query arguments as data to :func:`urlopen`.